zukaitis/midi-grid/Firmware/README.md

 is constantly transmitted by backlight SPI controller - this imitates an independent PWM output and does not use processor resources.

 ### Program
 Currently there is only one operating mode, which is used to work with Ableton and Launchpad95g script.
-In this mode, LED colours are set according to MIDI messages received from
+In this mode, LED colors are set according to MIDI messages received from
 DAW, and corresponding MIDI messages are sent to PC, when any of the buttons is pressed or released.

 ### USB